 This is clearly unfair to debtors, considering that the provisions relating to debtor bankruptcy are based on the authority of separatist creditors, which even after the determination of bankruptcy has been granted for at least 20 days, the debtor is only given protection measures in the form of submitting a proposal for restructuring.
-However, if the debtor's restructuring proposal is rejected by the separatist creditor, the debtor cannot do much to protect the position of the bankrupt debtor.
+However, if the debtor's restructuring proposal is rejected by the separatist creditors, the debtor cannot do much to protect the position of the bankrupt debtor.
 So it is clear that this situation will significantly result in a debtor experiencing losses and bankruptcy.

-In addition to the problems as described above, the implementation of bankruptcy against debtors by separatist creditors can also be seen in Article 2 (paragraph 1) of Act No. 37 of 2004 concerning irrational bankruptcy requirements because bankruptcy applications can be filed and bankruptcy decisions by The Commercial Court can be imposed on debtors who are still solvent, (ie debtors whose total assets are greater than the total amount of their debts).
+In addition to the problems as described above, in the implementation of bankruptcy against debtors by separatist creditors, it can also be seen in Article 2 (paragraph 1) of Act No. 37 of 2004 concerning irrational bankruptcy requirements because bankruptcy applications can be filed and bankruptcy decisions by The Commercial Court can be imposed on debtors who are still solvent, (ie debtors whose total assets are greater than the total amount of their debts).
 With such bankruptcy conditions, it is very difficult to achieve legal certainty and the objective of implementing a just Bankruptcy Law.

 In addition, Act No. 37 of 2004 pays more attention to and protects the interests of bankrupt creditors than the interests of bankrupt debtors which should also be protected.
-This means that Act No. 37 of 2004 should pay attention to and provide
+This means that Act No. 37 of 2004 should pay attention to and provide balanced legal protection for the interests of creditors and debtors in accordance with the principle of bankruptcy in general, namely the principle of providing balanced legal benefits and protection between creditors and debtors and the principle of encouraging investment and business.